RunzeWang0728/League-of-Legends-Analysis/README.md

 ### Imputation

 As we have been prove that the missingness of Xiaohu's data are Missing Completely at Random(MCAR).
-Hence, we can impute the data by probabilistic imputation, which randomly select the Xiaohu's data that are not missing and impute them into the missing rows in the column.
+Hence, we can impute the data by **probabilistic imputation**, which randomly select the Xiaohu's data that are not missing and impute them into the missing rows in the column.
 Moreover, we are comparing the Xiaohu's performance gap between Spring Split and Summer Split.
 The imputation process need to seperate them as 2 different part.

 #### Spring Data
 <div>